Artmines/qb-menu-Survival-Theme/README.md

 ```
 Scale Effect: Scale the button slightly on hover to give a zoom effect.

-css
-Copy code
 ```
 .button:hover {
   transform: scale(1.1); /* Scale up the button on hover */ }
 ```
-Gradient Overlay: Add a semi-transparent overlay on hover to create a color blend effect.
+# Gradient Overlay: Add a semi-transparent overlay on hover to create a color blend effect.

-css
-Copy code
 ```
 .button:hover::before {
   content: '';